mcaballer453/Hello-World/README.md

 My Name is Miriam
 I work for Alivecor Inc in Mountain View, CA.
 My current project is learning Python.
---I createed a branch named readme-edits to learn about branching.
+--I created a branch named readme-edits to learn about branching.